opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-The account that is attempting to call `commit_weights` does not meet the minimum stake requirement for weights.
+the amount you are staking/unstaking/moving is below the minimum TAO equivalent.

+The transaction minimum is 500,000 RAO or 0.0005 TAO.

 ## Custom error: 2

 ### Description

-The account that is attempting to call `reveal_weights` does not meet the minimum stake requirement for weights.
+the amount of stake you have is less than you have requested

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 2'